InigoInigo Logo

 Four bedrooms are arranged across the first floor.
 The principle suite is positioned in the western corner, looking south through its leaded windows to the King’s pond.
 It has an en-suite bathroom with a double sink, bath and separate shower.
 Across the courtyard is another large bedroom, also with an en suite bathroom and an adjacent room that could be used as a nursery or as a walk-in wardrobe.

 The second floor takes on a dramatic role in the house with its steeply pitched vaulted ceilings and exposed beams.
 There are two further bedrooms on this floor.
-One of these upper-level rooms was used by King Prajadhipok and retains its splendid crown post and open fireplace.
+One of these upper-level rooms is the suite that used by King Prajadhipok and retains its splendid crown post and open fireplace.

 The Great Outdoors